High Blood Pressure (Hypertension)

 For Bedrooms, Living Rooms, and Family Rooms

-- Install smoke alarms on every floor and near all rooms family members sleep in.
+- Install smoke alarms on every floor and near all bedrooms, test these smoke alarms monthly and change the batteries every year.

 - Install carbon monoxide alarms near bedrooms.